safevideo/autollm/README.md

 ## Contributing

-We welcome contributions to QuickLLM!
+We welcome contributions to AutoLLM!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ______________________________________________________________________

 ## License

-QuickLLM is available under the [GNU Affero General Public License (AGPL 3.0)](LICENSE.txt).
+AutoLLM is available under the [GNU Affero General Public License (AGPL 3.0)](LICENSE.txt).

 ______________________________________________________________________